 In order to gain extensive trial experience, Earl decided to seek employment in a district attorney’s office.
 His first job was with the 81st Judicial District Narcotics Task Force where he was recognized by fellow employees for his work in narcotics prosecution and asset seizure and forfeiture.

 He then spent the next 12 years with the Denton County District Attorney’s Office as a Chief Felony Prosecutor with trial experience in all Denton County District courts.
 Other positions in the office include the Chief in the Intoxication Impact Court with emphasis on substance abuse related offenses such as DWI, Possession of Marijuana, and Possession of a Controlled Substance, and the Vice/Obscenity Prosecutor where he dealt with sexually related offenses.
 He was the trial prosecutor in Carmell vs. Texas, a published opinion by the United States Supreme Court.
 Earl was also the lead trial prosecutor in the last death penalty case in Denton County.
 The case involved mental health and family violence issues.

 Throughout his legal career Earl has earned a number of professional achievements.
 He is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He has served on the Board of Directors for the Denton County Bar Association, is a former President of the Greater Denton County Young Lawyers Association, and in 2001 was appointed to the Texas District and County Attorney’s Association legislative committee which included offering advice and testimony in Austin during the legislative session regarding important criminal justice issues.

 In his spare time Earl was a volunteer 7-8 year old Little League football coach for the Lewisville Football Association.
 He is a proud supporter of University of North Texas Athletics.
 He is also a strong supporter of 2nd Amendment rights and an avid hunter.

-Earl and his wife Michelle live in Pilot Point with their two dogs Hemi and Maggie Mae.
+Earl lives in Pilot Point with his two dogs Hemi and Maggie Mae.

 Practice Areas: Criminal Law; Driving While Intoxicated; Felonies; Misdemeanors; Drug Crimes; Parole and Probation; White Collar Crime.